Man who allegedly escaped from prison caught in Manurewa AOS callout

 Police had been searching for Darcy Hayes since he allegedly escaped earlier in the week.

-This afternoon they confirmed he was arrested during an Armed Offenders Squad callout in Manurewa.
+This afternoon they confirmed Hayes was arrested during an Armed Offenders Squad callout in Manurewa.

+Senior sergeant Emiel Logan said a member of the public informed a police dog handler of a man trapped under a house making some noise.

+"Staff have gone to investigate that and found a person calling out that he was trapped under the house and has identified himself as Darcy Hayes."

-Police earlier said he was considered dangerous and should not be approached.
+Police earlier said Hayes was considered dangerous and should not be approached.

-A police spokesperson said the area in South Auckland had been cordoned off as police investigate what has occurred.
+A police spokesperson said the area in South Auckland had been cordoned off as police went to investigate what has occurred.

 Pedestrians were asked to keep clear of the area and motorists are encouraged to use alternative routes.